-Employers should also consider circulating up-to-date information on good hygiene practices and provide any necessary equipment to facilitate this, such as hand sanitisers.
-For example, we recommend issuing and updating a reminder of actions employees can take to help stop viruses like coronavirus spreading.
-Such advice must be provided in French and include the following reminders:
+Employers should consider circulating up-to-date information on good hygiene practices and provide any necessary equipment to facilitate this, such as hand sanitizers.
+For example, we recommend issuing and updating a reminder of actions that employees can take to prevent the spreading of viruses, such as coronavirus.
+Such advice must be provided in French and should include the following reminders:

 - Cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze

 - Put used tissues in the bin immediately

 - Wash your hands with soap and water often – use hand sanitiser gel if soap and water are not available